radhakavade18/react/README.md

 # Optional chaining

-- while getting data from API and rendering on screen its good practice to use Optional Chaining
+- while getting data from API and rendering on screen its good practice to use Optional Chaining - use ?

 # Shimmer UI

 - while API is sending data insted of showing loader, we can show shimmer UI

+# Routing

+- to create routing configurations we need to import react-router-dom package from npm
+- we need to import createBrowserRouter component from react-router-dom to set up the configurations for routers
+- to render it, we need to provide this configuration to another component called RouterProvider
+- this RouterProvider component actually provides a routing configuration to our app

+# Routing types

+- Server side routing => we make a API call then whole page renders from the server side
+- Client side routing => no network calls, only UI side routers (SPA)